TSKHayagreevaC/nodeJsExportImportFunctionWithParameters/README.md

-# Import and Export a Function with Parameter using Common JS Module Syntax
+# Import and Export a Function with Parameter using Common JS Module Syntax...

 Create two files `exportFunctionWithParameter.js`, `importFunctionWithParameter.js` parallel to `README.md` file.